iwantmyname/blog/preview/2014-06-24-squarespace-iwantmyname-makes-website-building-a-snap.md

 ![Squarespace install]({{ site.images_url }}/2014-06-24-squarespace-iwantmyname.png)

 Once you're done with the iwantmyname side, just login to your Squarespace account (or sign up for one) and click on the **Settings** icon.
 In that menu, you'll see a **Domains** option, which will show a **Link Existing** button in the top-right corner.
-From there, just type in your domain and you're all set up (if you need help on the Squarespace side, their ).
+From there, just type in your domain and you're all set up (if you need help on the Squarespace side, their [tech support](http://help.squarespace.com/) is quite responsive).

+And that's it!
+You're now ready to build a website for all the world to see.

-##A quick note about separating your domain from your hosting
+##A quick note about separating your domain from your hosting platform

-We've had many customers ask us about Squarespace's offer for a free domain when you pre-pay for a year of their hosting.
-And it's a great deal from a cost standpoint, but you'll lose a lot of flexibility and most of the one-click install features iwantmyname offers (for adding things like [custom email addresses](https://iwantmyname.com/services/email-hosting/) and [URL shortening](https://iwantmyname.com/services/url-shortener/)).
+We've had many customers ask us about Squarespace's offer for a free domain when you pre-pay for a full year of their service.
+It's a great deal from a cost standpoint, but there are some major drawbacks to keep in mind:

+1. you'll lose a lot of flexibility and most of the one-click install features iwantmyname offers (for adding things like [custom email addresses](https://iwantmyname.com/services/email-hosting/) and [URL shortening](https://iwantmyname.com/services/url-shortener/)).

 Expanding on the loss of flexibility, here are a few things to keep in mind: